Elizabeth Warren Is The Ninth-Most Unpopular Senator, And This Is Why [Opinion]

 — Gwen Jones (@MsJonesn) August 1, 2016

-From Wisconsin, Tammy Baldwin ties for sixth least popular senator in the United States.
+From Wisconsin, Tammy Baldwin ties for sixth-least popular senator in the United States.
 Baldwin joined Clinton on stage at a Hillary Clinton rally in April of 2016.
 Wisconsin loved Bernie Sanders.
 Following the rally where Baldwin suggested that Clinton could bring about America’s greatest days, Baldwin’s state voted for Sanders in its primary.
 Sanders held a huge lead over Clinton in Wisconsin, and Baldwin really screwed up her chances by not representing the people of her state as a superdelegate.

 Baldwin defended her superdelegate vote against Sanders.